inevs/SimplePokerhandOCP/README.md

 Your job is to compare several poker hands and to indicate the poker rank.

 The PokerhandEvaluator currently finds Highcards and Pairs.
 How would you implement the next rule for _Three of a Kind_ (related test is disabled)?
-Maybe you should refactor to conform to the [OCP](https://en.wikipedia.org/wiki/Open–closed_principle) before?
+Maybe you should refactor to conform to the [OCP](https://en.wikipedia.org/wiki/Open–closed_principle) first?

 ## Poker rules description